redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE_NEW.md

 - RHOAI = Red Hat OpenShift AI
 - ODH = Open Data Hub

->Intended commands to be excuted from the root directory of the hobbyist-guide
+>Intended commands to be executed from the root directory of the hobbyist-guide.
+The majority of the configurations to be applied are already created, with the exception of the ones that prompts you for specifics that are either created in the command or dumped to a `scratch` dir that is in the `.gitignore`.

 ## Access the cluster via your client CLI